Abizern/xcode-snippets/README.md

 # xcode-snippets
+Swift 2 snippets for Xcode

-A few code snippets Based on those by Mattt at https://github.com/Xcode-Snippets/Objective-C
+Just a few for the moment, based on those by Matt Thompson at https://github.com/Xcode-Snippets/Objective-C

-# Installing Snippets
+# Installing The Snippets

 ## Manually